plaupretre/docs/Tutorials/applicationTrace.rst

          }

    - When using the API ``ej.api.trace``, a boolean constant can be accessed named ``TRACE_ENABLED_CONSTANT_PROPERTY``.

-     This constant is true when traces are enable in the system and false otherwise.
+      - This constant is true when traces are enable in the system and false otherwise.
-     It is directly included in the platform.

       .. code-block:: java

          public static void switchState(ApplicationState newState) {